-GATE is NOT an admission ensuring examination.
 Qualifying in GATE examination does NOT guarantee admission / scholarship.
 Admission to any institute is fully dependent on the admitting institute's criteria for educational qualification.
 Similarly, GATE qualification does not assure a Public Sector Undertaking (PSU) job, as it depends on the recruitment procedure of the concerned PSU.
-GATE committee is NOT liable for any legal obligations related to admission / job.
+GATE Committee does NOT assume any responsibility for admission / scholarship / job.